INSHAAALLAHPROGRAMMIST/z.b/PRODUCTION_SETUP_GUIDE.md

    **Firebase Configuration:**
    - Get values from [Firebase Console](https://console.firebase.google.com)
    - Create a new project or use existing one
-   - Enable Firestore and Authentication
+   - Enable Firestore, Authentication, and Functions
+   - Set up security rules for enhanced admin features

    **Cloudinary Configuration:**
    - Sign up at [Cloudinary](https://cloudinary.com)